From Dutch aarden

 meaning "maker, craftsman".

-Means "a farmer whose farm is beside a stream" from Middle High German bach
+Originally referred to a farmer whose farm was beside a stream, from Middle High German bach

-Means "bakery", an occupational name for a baker, from Old English bacan
+Means "bakery", an occupational name for a baker, from Old English bæchus

 Derived from Old High German bad